Archaic Greek sculpture: Cult statues and ex-votos

 Closely associated with shrines and temples, cult statues were a vital part of Greek religion as vehicles of communication between deities and men.
-A multitude of taboos surrounded them, and their effectiveness depended not so much on their physical features - some were almost pieces of raw material - but on the complex ritualistics they required.
+A multitude of taboos surrounded them, and their effectiveness depended not so much on their physical features – some were almost pieces of raw material – but on the complex ritualistics they required.
 Some could not even be seen, others depended on special rites for their revelation, and in any case they were always charged with deep meaning.
 Their importance was such that they influenced, directly or through their oracles, even in civil and military matters of vast repercussion, such as wars and alliances.
 Several historical accounts refer to supernatural interventions by cult statues in the imminence of the decision of some crucial collective act, and the capture of the cult statues of a given city often entailed negative consequences for its sovereignty.

 Similarly, the private possession of some prestigious image brought great social influence to its possessor, a cultural trait that was consistently exploited by the aristocracy to appropriate the charisma of divine power and create greater distance from the masses.
 Many of the cult statues were sculpted in the form of kouroi and korai, and their typical smile, in this context, is interpreted by Jeremy Tanner as a mirror of the stylization of the entire lives of the elites and their self-representation in the form of agalmata, objects in which the gods could take pleasure, as the aristocracy referred to themselves as geleontes, the smiling ones, distinguished by the gods for the wealth and prosperity they enjoyed.
 As ex-votos, monumental statues associated the aristocracy even more directly with the divine world, since only the wealthy could commission an important image, and the consecration of a statue implied the consecration of the offerer.
 At the same time, the aristocrats monopolized the priesthood, and access to the divine by the common people was dependent on concessions and conventions decided by the elite.

-But not all ex-votos had the outsized dimensions of the kouroi and korai.
+However, not all ex-votos had the outsized dimensions of the kouroi and korai.
 There are small sculptural relics documenting popular worship, with a diversity of motifs, often imitating sacrificial objects such as cakes, loaves of bread, and animals such as roosters, oxen, and pigeons.
-Very common ex-voto was the form of the wooden plate painted with some pious or mythological scene, called pinax, but they have all disappeared due to the fragility of the material, except for a handful found in Corinth, but their versions in terracotta, ivory and stone engraved in relief still exist in significant numbers, and their great majority is dedicated to Asclepius.
-Such images are an important source of knowledge of archaic religious practices.
+A very common form of ex-voto was the wooden plate painted with some religious or mythological scene, called pinax, but these have all disappeared owing to the fragility of the material, except for a handful found in Corinth.
+Versions in terracotta, ivory and stone carved in relief still exist in significant numbers, however, of which the great majority are dedicated to Asclepius.
+Such images are an important source of knowledge of religious practices in the Archaic period.